jonnonz1/nz-statute-book/acts/public/1994/antarctica-environmental-protection-act-1994.md

   (b) subject to such other conditions as the Minister considers are appropriate and are not inconsistent with the purpose and principles in section 9.

 ### 32 Restrictions on permits to introduce non-indigenous animals, plants, or micro-organisms into Antarctica
-A permit to bring into Antarctica any animal, plant, or micro-organism not native to Antarctica, or to import any non-sterile soil, shall be issued—
+A permit to bring onto land or ice shelves or sea ice or into water in Antarctica any living organism (including, but not limited to, any species of animal, plant, or micro-organism) not native to Antarctica, or to import any non-sterile soil, shall be issued—
   (a) only in accordance with, and subject to the restrictions and conditions set out in, Article 4 of Annex II to the Protocol and the appendices to that Annex; and
   (b) subject to such other conditions as the Minister considers are appropriate and are not inconsistent with the purpose and principles in section 9.